JasonEdb/SignalR.TypedClient/readme.md

 # SignalR.TypedClient
-A proof of concept for strongly typed SignalRClients using `Castle.DynamicProxy`
+A proof of concept for strongly typed SignalR Clients using `Castle.DynamicProxy`

 ![Intellisense on hub client](images/StronglyTyped.png)